Supported by Onebed

 Related article: How to incorporate elements of Feng Shui into your home

 1. New mattress

 One thing I wasn’t expecting after having Patrick was terrible back pain.
 Probably caused from a few things like weakened core muscles, bending over to change him and poor posture when feeding him… in any case, I’ve never had back pain before and don’t want it to hang around!

 Thankfully I got a new mattress from Onebed which has been a lifesaver!
 I will admit I was skeptical when I saw it delivered in a box but all doubts have been squashed since getting some of the best sleep I’ve had.
 All that latex and memory foam goodness!
 And not only has it been great for me, the zero motion transfer (aka extreme cushioning) confines movement so I’m not waking hubby up at every feed.

 2. IKEA hack for Patrick

 When we first brought Patrick home, we had a lovely bassinet set up for him in our room but he refused to sleep in it… every time we put him down, he would just cry and be restless no matter how much we settled him.
-So we did what any new parents who have no idea what they’re doing and are totally sleep deprived do and had him sleep in our bed.
-I really wasn’t comfortable with this (we only did it a few times promise) because as little as I knew about parenting, I knew it wasn’t good and I would always wake up fearing the worst.
+So we did what any new parents who have no idea what they’re doing and are totally sleep deprived would do and had him sleep in our bed.
+I really wasn’t comfortable with this (we only did it a few times I promise!) because as little as I knew about parenting, I knew co-sleeping wasn’t good and I would always wake up fearing the worst.